Recognize the Sacrifice

 The Story of Recognize the Sacrifice:

-In late 2008, Kate was sitting behind Jayna in a base gymnasium in Vilseck, Germany, waiting for soldiers to return from a 15-month tour in Iraq.
-Both nurses, they struck up a conversation about the increasing prevalence of blast injuries and subsequent concussions and traumatic brain injuries sustained by Veterans.
-Since this was of interest to them, both personally and professionally, they discussed how they could make a difference.
-Armed with little more than an unreliable internet connection and military-wife determination and pride, Jayna & Kate created the organization, Recognize the Sacrifice.
+In late 2008, Kate was sitting behind Jayna in the bleachers of a base gymnasium in Germany, waiting on their spouses' return from an uncharacteristically long deployment.
+Both emergency nurses, they struck up a conversation about the increasing incidence of blast injuries and subsequent concussions and traumatic brain injuries sustained by Veterans.
+The two quickly realized they were studying the same topic in grad school, and decided to make some good trouble.
+Armed with little more than unreliable European internet connections and military-spouse tenacity, Jayna & Kate created this organization, Recognize the Sacrifice.

 Jayna Moceri Brooks, PhD, RN, Co-founder, Director: